toddaustin07/Heatmiser/README.md

 ## Using the Devices

-The devices provide the most critical information and functions for your system, but are not intended to replicate ALL functions of the Heatmiser app.
+The devices provide the most critical information and functions for your system, but are not intended to replicate ALL functions of the heatmiser app.
 The purpose of having these devices integrated within SmartThings is to give the user a way to build automations that trigger based on thermostat states or that control your thermostats based on other SmartThings device states.

 ### neoStat Devices
 The data shown on these devices will be refreshed at the frequency you configured in the neoHub device Settings.